Business, Political, Civic & Social

 Covington Elks, Member.

 Often a community organization would need a place to meet.
 There were two places the Bavarian Brewing Co. and William Riedlin provided for such meetings.
 One was the Bavarian Rathskeller and the other, more frequently used during the summer months, was at the Riedlin Farm.
 The photo on the right is at the Rathskeller.
 It is likely of a gathering of men from one of the entities listed above.
 The Rathskeller was also used for such social events as birthdays and wedding receptions.
 For example, William Riedlin's daughter Lucia had her reception in this room in 1914 when she married William C. Schott.
 Another photo of this room can be viewed in the previous section.
-It is unknown in what building the Rathskeller was located, but it may have been in a basement.
+It is unknown in what building the Rathskeller was located, but it appears to have been in a basement.
 If anyone has information on the group in this photo, or the specific location of the former Rathskeller, please let us know.
 The other photo below is of a photo of a summer outing at the Riedlin Farm for the Bavarian Benevolent Society.
 Information on only a couple of the above mentioned organizations was obtained and presented below.

 Bavarian Benevolent Association, 1910.
 This summer outing was held at the Riedlin Farm.
 It was one of the German American organizations the Riedlin's supported.
 It also provides the background of this page.
+(Source: Schott Family Collection).

 The Bavarian & Baden